By Karyn Greenstreet

 If you have a limited amount of time for Hot Seats in your meetings, another way to ask members to frame their topic is by limiting how much time they have to talk about it.
 Consider limiting them to 5 minutes, or asking them to condense their Hot Seat topic to four sentences and one Ultimate Question.

 As you know, I’m a big fan of preparation work.
-If members think through this in advance, they come to the meeting with better Hot Seat topics and clear Ultimate Questions.
-And that leads to a successful mastermind group.
+If members think through their Hot Seat topic in advance, instead of processing their thoughts live during the meeting, they come to the meeting with a clear, strong Hot Seat topic and Ultimate Question.
+And that leads to a successful mastermind group meeting!

 10 thoughts on “How to Frame a Hot Seat Topic”